LonelyVikingMichael/litestar-users/docs/usage/1-database-models.md

 ## The role model

 This is only required if you wish to register administrative user or role management route handlers.
-You must also register a `UserRole` assocation table, since there's a many-to-many relationship.
+You must also register a `UserRole` assocation table, since `user.roles` is a many-to-many relationship type.

 ### SQLAlchemy